Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 "‘Cause like all true believers / I am truly skeptical of all that I have said.”

-How could that congregation, so fearful of the world outside, so certain it had all the answers, and so determined to make sure I stayed “safely” inside the forbidding walls of evangelical culture, worship with these words?
+This takes me back to my childhood years, a Baptist church in Northeast Portland, where the hymns we sang often stood in sharp contrast with the culture to which we were expected to conform.
+How could that congregation, so fearful of the world outside, so eager to ensure that I learned all of their “right answers,” and so determined to make sure I stayed “safely” inside the forbidding walls of evangelical culture, worship with these words?

 O Lord my God,